nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #2.md

 	pizza_order
 ```

-4. Is there any relationship between the number of pizzas and how long the order takes to prepare?
+**4. Is there any relationship between the number of pizzas and how long the order takes to prepare?**

-5. What was the difference between the longest and shortest delivery times for all orders?
+**5. What was the difference between the longest and shortest delivery times for all orders?**

 ```sql
 SELECT